-Connecting the DDC2 Adapter
+Connecting the DDC Adapter

-Although Paragon II supports widescreen resolutions, it is likely that the connected widescreen monitor or server do not generate appropriate video signals, leading to unavailability of appropriate widescreen resolutions or even failure of the video output.
-When this occurs, use Raritan Display Data Channel 2 (DDC2) adapters to solve the problem.
+Although Paragon II supports widescreen resolutions, it is likely that the connected widescreen monitor or server does not generate appropriate video signals, leading to unavailability of appropriate widescreen resolutions or even failure of the video output.
+When this occurs, use Raritan Display Data Channel (DDC) adapters to solve the problem.

-- To resolve the widescreen resolution issue - 1.
-Turn OFF all devices.
+• To resolve the widescreen resolution issue

-2. Connect the appropriate DDC2 adapter to the CIM by plugging the adapter into the HD15 video connector of the CIM.
-Two types of DDC2 adapters are available for use:
+- 1. Turn OFF all devices. - 2.
+Connect the appropriate DDC adapter to the CIM by plugging the adapter into the HD15 video connector of the CIM.
+Several types of DDC adapters are available for use: